yuanweibin/SAM-model/README.md

 Welcome!

-This project gives three functions, i.e., fv1, fv2 and fw, of SAM model.
+This repository provides three parts of the SAM model.
+They are

+1. `Functions/`
+    It constains the fv1, fv2 and fw obtained by the neural network.
     To change SA model code to SAM model code, users can replace these functions by linear iinterpolation.

-There are two floders in this project.

-1. '/Functions/': It constains the fv1, fv2 and fw obtained by the NN.

-2. '/OpenFOAMcases/src/': OpenFOAM's source code of different model

-    * '/OpenFOAMcases/src/SAM': OpenFOAM's source code of SAM model for simpleFoam and pimpleFoam.

-    * '/OpenFOAMcases/src/SAMcom': OpenFOAM's source code of SAM model for rhoSimpleFoam and rhoPimpleFoam.

-    * '/OpenFOAMcases/src/NASA_SA': OpenFOAM's source code of standard SA model for simpleFoam and pimpleFoam.
+2. `OpenFOAMsrc/`

-    * '/OpenFOAMcases/src/NASA_SAcom': OpenFOAM's source code of standard SA model for rhoSimpleFoam and rhoPimpleFoam.
+    It constains the OpenFOAM's source code of SAM model, i.e., `SpalartAllmarasDNS`, and standard SA model, i.e., `SpalartAllmarasNASA`, which agrees the details of SA model documented in [NASA TMR website]{https://turbmodels.larc.nasa.gov/spalart.html}.

-    * p.s.
-To use this code in OpemFOAM, reader should use 'wmake' to compile the code and include the .so file in the 'controlDict' file, i.e., adding "libs (*.so);" in this file.

-    * p.s.s.
-The default SA model in OpenFOAM have some difference with standard SA model (given by NASA's TMR website).

-3. '/OpenFOAMcases/caseName': the setup files for different cases.
+3. `OpenFOAMcases/`
+    It constains 12 different cases which have been tested by the SAM model.
+    We provide the setup files of OpenFOAM for these cases so that user can directly run it by OpenFAOM.

 # How to use